Determinants

 4) Relevant Time Horizon

 In most cases, demand is more elastic in the long run as it is in the short run.
-There are many occasions where consumers face significant switching costs in the short run (because of binding contracts, opportunity costs, etc.).
-Those costs are usually lower in the long run because contracts can be allowed to expire and there is more time to prepare and to evaluate all available options.
+There are many occasions where consumers face high switching costs in the short-run (because of binding contracts, opportunity costs, etc.).
+Those costs are usually lower in the long run because contracts can be allowed to expire, and there is more time to prepare and to evaluate all available options.

 Types of Elasticity

 There are different types of elasticity.
-In particular, a demand curve can be elastic, unit elastic or inelastic.
-In fact, since elasticity is always measured at a certain point a single curve can have segments of all three types simultaneously.
+In particular, a demand curve can be elastic, unit elastic, or inelastic.
+Since elasticity is always measured at a certain point, a single curve can have segments of all three types simultaneously.
 To see how this is possible, we will have to crunch the numbers and look at how elasticity is computed.
 The PED is defined as the percentage change in quantity demanded divided by the percentage change in the price of a good.
 This can be illustrated using the following formula.

 To give an example, let’s assume that an increase of 2% in the price of ice cream causes consumers to buy 6% less of it.
 According to our formula, the elasticity, in this case, can be computed as 6% / 2% = 3.
 So the price elasticity of demand equals 3.
-Please note that in some cases, we need an additional formula (i.e. the midpoint formula) to calculate the price elasticity of demand.
-More specifically, the midpoint formula is needed, when we try to calculate elasticities between two points on a demand curve.
+Please note that in some cases, we need a new formula (i.e., the midpoint formula) to calculate the price elasticity of demand.
+More specifically, the midpoint formula is required when we try to calculate elasticities between two points on a demand curve.

-In addition to that, we also need some kind of classification to actually work with the number we calculated above, right now it does not really say much.
+In addition to that, we also need some classification to work with the number we calculated above.
+Right now, it does not say much.
 This is where the different types of elasticity mentioned above come into play.
 With their help, we can classify the curve and thus interpret the result.

 Additional Demand Elasticities